James I of Scotland: Background

-The Drummond kindred was close to Atholl and the Earl's renewed involvement in Strathearn as ward to Graham's son, despite strong opposition from Albany, hinted at Atholl's possible involvement in the murder.
-The bad blood now existing between Albany and Atholl led James on his return to Scotland in 1424 to ally himself with Earl Walter, his uncle.
-Atholl participated at the assize that sat over the 24/25 May 1425 trials which found the prominent members of the Albany Stewarts guilty of rebellion — their executions followed swiftly.
+The Drummond kindred was close to Atholl, and the Earl's renewed involvement in Strathearn as ward to Graham's son, despite strong opposition from Albany, hinted at Atholl's possible involvement in the murder.
+The bad blood now existing between Albany and Atholl led James, on his return to Scotland in 1424, to ally himself with his uncle, Earl Walter.
+Atholl participated in the assize that sat over the 24/25 May 1425 that tried and found the prominent members of the Albany Stewarts guilty of rebellion—their executions followed swiftly.

-James granted Atholl the positions of Sheriff of Perth and Justiciar, as well as the earldom of Strathearn, but this, significantly, in life-use only, acts that confirmed Earl Walter's policing remit given by Albany, and his already effective grip on Strathearn.
-Atholl's elder son, David, had been one of the hostages sent to England as a condition of James's release and had died there in 1434; his younger son Alan died in the king's service at the Battle of Inverlochy in 1431.
-David's son Robert was now Atholl's heir and both were now in line to the throne after the young Prince James.
-James continued to show favour to Atholl and appointed his grandson Robert as his personal chamberlain, but by 1437 after a series of setbacks at the hands of James, the earl and Robert probably viewed the king's actions as a prelude to further acquisitions at Atholl's expense.
-Atholl's authority over the wealthy earldom of Strathearn was tenuous, and both he and Robert would have realised that Strathearn would have returned to the crown upon Atholl's death.
-This meant that Robert's holdings would have been the relatively impoverished earldoms of Caithness and Atholl and amounted to no more than what was in Earl Walter's possession in the years between 1406 and 1416.
+James granted Atholl the positions of Sheriff of Perth and Justiciar, and also the earldom of Strathearn, but significantly, in life-rent only—acts that confirmed Earl Walter's policing remit given by Albany and his already effective grip on Strathearn.
+Atholl's elder son, David had been one of the hostages sent to England as a condition of James's release and had died there in 1434—his younger son, Alan died in the king's service at the Battle of Inverlochy in 1431.
+David's son Robert, now Atholl's heir, was now in line to the throne after the young Prince James.
+James continued to show favour to Atholl and appointed his grandson Robert as his personal chamberlain.
+However, by 1437, after a series of setbacks at the hands of James, the earl and Robert probably viewed the king's actions as a prelude to further acquisitions at Atholl's expense.
+Atholl's hold on the rich earldom of Strathearn was weak, and both he and Robert would have realised that after the earl's death, Strathearn would revert to the crown.
+This meant that Robert's holdings would be the relatively impoverished earldoms of Caithness and Atholl, which amounted to no more than what had been Earl Walter's in the years between 1406 and 1416.

-The retreat from Roxburgh exposed the king to questions regarding his control over his subjects, his military competence and his diplomatic abilities yet he remained determined to continue with the war against England.
-Just two months after the Roxburgh fiasco, James called a general council in October 1436 to finance further hostilities through more taxation.
-The estates firmly resisted this and their opposition was articulated by their speaker Sir Robert Graham, a former Albany attendant but now a servant of Atholl.
-The council then witnessed an unsuccessful attempt by Graham to arrest the king resulting in the knight's imprisonment followed by banishment but James failed to see Graham's actions as part of an extended threat.
+The retreat from Roxburgh cast doubt on his authority, military skill, and diplomacy, yet he persisted in prosecuting the war against England.
+Just two months after the Roxburgh fiasco, James called a general council in October 1436 to finance further hostilities through increased taxation.
+Parliament firmly resisted this, and their opposition was articulated by their speaker Sir Robert Graham, a former Albany attendant but now a servant of Atholl.
+The council then witnessed an unsuccessful attempt by Graham to arrest the king, resulting in the knight's imprisonment and banishment.
+However, James did not see Graham's actions as part of any extended threat.
 In January 1437, Atholl received yet another rebuff in his own heartlands when James overturned the chapter of Dunkeld Cathedral whose nominee was replaced by the king's nephew and firm supporter, James Kennedy.